 Depending on which sites are the most suited to your business, try and encourage loyal customers to leave reviews when possible, especially after a positive interaction or experience.
 This should be filtered down to employees working on the shop floor and only requested in appropriate situations.

-Our experience of implementing a multistore strategy for our clients has taught us that if you have multiple stores to manage and are thinking of putting a local search strategy in place, then you should make things easier for yourself by having a process of monitoring business listings on a frequent basis, rather than leaving them to go unchecked for any length of time.
+If you have multiple stores to manage and are thinking of putting a local SEO strategy in place, make things easy for yourself by monitoring business listings on a frequent basis rather than leaving them to go unchecked.